sharppy/SHARPpy/README.md

 =======================================================================
 ### Running the SHARPpy GUI

-To run the SHARPpy GUI and interact with real-time observed and forecast soundings, copy the runsharp folder to the location at which you wish to run the program.
-Navigate to that folder in your terminal and run the following command:
+To run the SHARPpy GUI and interact with real-time observed and forecast soundings, navigate to the runsharp folder within the SHARPpy download using the terminal and run the following command:

     python full_gui.py